Experience Vitals

 • The number of frontends that are enabled on Grail.
 Only frontends that are enabled on Grail are monitored in the Experience Vitals app.
 Grail monitoring can be easily enabled in the frontend settings.

-• Health state of frontends: This breakdown shows the number of frontends by health state: Unhealthy, Warning, Healthy or Disabled.
+• Health state of frontends: This breakdown shows the number of frontends by health state: Critical, Healthy, or Closed.

 • Links to the setup flow and the Explorer view.